sinchana07m-gif/personal-expense-tracker/README.md

 python expense_tracker.py
 ```

-The application will display a menu where you can choose different expense management options.
+The application will display a menu where you can choose different options for managing expenses.

 ## How It Works